SerralaSolutions/serralasolutions.github.io/documents/authentication.md

 ## Constructing the header

-Using your username and password, construct the basic authorization header.
+Using your api name and primary or secondary api key, construct the basic authorization header.

 The construction is as follows:
-`Authorization: Basic <base64 encoded username:password>`
+`Authorization: Basic <base64 encoded name:key>`

 This should create the following header:
 `Authorization: Basic YW5HjA.........`